zheng129/programming-languages/README.md

  - to understand current trends and future developments
  - to prepare ourselves for a future of even more programming languages

-Possibly with an arrow starting where you are and pointing where you want to be.
+What do you want to get out of the course?
+Where are you in the landscape?

 ### Course Organisation